Lone survivor swan rescued after lunar eclipse kills migrating birds in Eastern Oregon - NewsBreak

 Related

+Rescued tundra swan recovering at Bend’s Think Wild after mystery waterfowl ‘mass casualty event’ near Burns

-BEND, Ore. -- An Oregon wildlife rehabilitation hospital is helping a tundra swan recover today.
-It's responding to outreach by Oregon Department of Fish and Wildlife.
-Think Wild (TW) says the tundra swan rescue came after a mass waterfowl casualty event, saying it "was lucky to survive a casualty event that killed many other migrating waterfowl near Burns last week.
-Biologists think a lunar eclipse and snow storm may have affected the birds’ ability to navigate successfully."
+Think Wild, a Bend wildlife rehabilitation hospital, says a tundra swan now in their care was lucky to survive a casualty event that killed many other migrating waterfowl near Burns last week.
+Biologists think a lunar eclipse and snow storm may have affected the birds’ ability to navigate successfully.
+The post Rescued tundra swan recovering at Bend’s Think Wild after mystery waterfowl ‘mass casualty event’ near Burns appeared first on KTVZ.

 centraloregondaily.com